Badami: History

+When Pulakeshin II was defeated by Narasimhavarman of Pallavas in 642CE, the Pallava army descended upon the city of Vatapi, indulging in the riches accumulated over generations by the Chalukyas.
+The royal palace was ransacked, men were slain, women taken captive, and temples stripped of their treasures.
+A later oral tradition claims that among the spoils was the revered ‘Vatapi Ganapati’ idol, now celebrated in Carnatic music.
+This idol was allegedly transported to the Uthrapathiswaraswamy temple near present-day Nagapattinam in Pallava territory.
+As the city burned, its survivors—immigrant preachers, architects, traders, officials, and laborers—gathered whatever they could and fled, not to return for many years.
+Narasimhavarman Mahamalla seized the victory pillar that Pulakeshin II had once erected in the city after he had defeated Harsha and Vengi, and brought it to Kanchi.
+A Pallava inscription, written in their script and still found in Badami, proclaims the attack as a fierce retaliation for Pulakeshin's past conquests.

-These sites also contain many increasingly sophisticated temples and arts from the Rashtrakutas and Later Chalukyas, such as the Northern Bhutanatha group of temples and the Yellamma Temple, completed through the early 13th-century.
-Thereafter, states George Michell, this region was ravaged and temples ruined by conquering armies of the Delhi Sultanate.
+These sites also contain many increasingly sophisticated temples and arts from the Rashtrakutas and Later Chalukyas, such as the Northern Bhutanatha group of temples and the Yellamma Temple, completed through the early 13th century.
+Thereafter, states George Michell, this region was ravaged and temples ruined by invading armies of the Turko-Persian Delhi Sultanate.

-Badami and other sites in the Malprabha region were fought over by the Hindu kings of the Vijayanagara Empire and the Islamic Sultans of Deccan region.
-The Vijayanagara kings commissioned expanded fort walls in Badami and elsewhere.
+Badami and other sites in the Malprabha region were fought over by the Hindu monarchs of the Vijayanagara Empire and the Turko-Persian Sultans of Deccan.
+The Vijayanagara emperors commissioned expanded fort walls in Badami and elsewhere.
 Many ruins, the fort and some well preserved temples in high hillocks survive and attest to the rich heritage of Badami and nearby sites from these centuries.
-The Muslim rule that followed the Vijayanagara period added to the heritage.
+The Turko-Persian sultanate rule that followed the Vijayanagara period forcefully and aggressively islamized the site.
 This is attested by two monuments here.
 One is the Markaj Jumma near the entrance of the cave temples and structural temples.
 It has the 18th-century tomb of Abdul Malik Aziz.
 The other Islamic monument is also of modern era – the dargah of Sayyid Hazrat Badshah near the Upper Shivalaya.